 Our online courses are led by the same highly-qualified professionals who teach our face-to-face Public and In-House Training courses.
 The instructor provides support through a discussion forum and email.
 The discussion forum also provides opportunities to discuss topics with your class-mates.

-This is a ten-module course with modules on:
+This is a nine-module course with modules on: